Best Health Savings Accounts (HSA) for 2020

 Interest-Bearing HSA Accounts:

-Conversely, if you plan to make minimal contributions – perhaps only enough to cover any required medical expenses – or you expect to use of the maximum contribution each year substantially, you’ll likely be better served with an interest-bearing account.
+Conversely, if you plan to make minimal contributions (perhaps only enough to cover any anticipated medical expenses), or you routinely have high out-of-pocket medical expenses (enough that will challenge the annual contribution limit), you’d likely be better served with an interest-bearing account.

 Banks and credit unions are the best choices if you expect to be an active user of your HSA account.
 The funds you deposit into your account will have zero risk, and be available as needed.
 And if you’re opening an account through your local bank, it may be more convenient than a remote investment broker will be when dealing with local healthcare providers.